-Compare the proof of this proposition with arguments found in Section 3.3 of [K-V2]. \snl By symmetry, of course also the left regular representation $W$ associated to any left Haar weight will be unitary.
-Observe that we now can rewrite the formulas ii) of Proposition 1.5 and ii) of Proposition 1.11 as $\Delta(x)=V(x\ot 1)V^*$ and $\Delta(x)=W^*(1\ot x)W$ respectively. \snl The unitarity of the regular representations can also be proven in an other, perhaps shorter (still essentially the same) way, but because we also need the density of the domain $\Cal D(K)$ of $K$, we have chosen to prove these results together as above. \snl It should not come as a surprise that the density of $\Cal D(K)$ is essentially the same result as saying that the isometry $V$ is in fact a unitary.
-Indeed, when $\Cal D(K)$ is dense, it follows that for any $\xi\in\Cal H_\psi$ and any $\eta\in\Cal H$, the vector $\xi\ot\eta$ can be approximated with elements in the range of $V$ (cf.\ Definition 1.6).
-Roughly speaking, this says that the map $p\ot q \mapsto \Delta(p)(1\ot q)$, considered on the Hilbert space level, has dense range.
-Later, at the end of this section, we will see that this map on $M\ot M$ also has dense range.
-This in turn will be a consequence of the density of $\Cal D_0$ (cf.\ Proposition 1.21 below).
+By symmetry, of course also the left regular representation~$W$ associated to any left Haar weight will be unitary.
+Observe that we now can rewrite the formulas~ii) of Proposition~\ref{1.5} and~ii) of Proposition~\ref{1.11} as $\Delta(x)=V(x\otimes 1)V^*$ and $\Delta(x)=W^*(1\otimes x)W$ respectively.

+The unitarity of the regular representations can also be proven in an other, perhaps shorter (still essentially the same) way, but because we also need the density of the domain $\mathcal D(K)$ of~$K$, we have chosen to prove these results together as above.

+It should not come as a~surprise that the density of $\mathcal D(K)$ is essentially the same result as saying that the isometry~$V$ is in fact a~unitary.
+Indeed, when $\mathcal D(K)$ is dense, it follows that for any $\xi\in\mathcal H_\psi$ and any $\eta\in\mathcal H$, the vector $\xi\otimes\eta$ can be approximated with elements in the range of~$V$ (cf.\ Def\/inition~\ref{1.6}).
+Roughly speaking, this says that the map $p\otimes q \mapsto \Delta(p)(1\otimes q)$, considered on the Hilbert space level, has dense range.
+Later, at the end of this section, we will see that this map on $M\otimes M$ also has dense range.
+This in turn will be a~consequence of the density of $\mathcal D_0$ (cf.\ Proposition~\ref{1.21} below).